India submits long-term strategy to achieve net-zero target by 2070 | Science-Environment

 Net zero means achieving a balance between the greenhouse gases put into the atmosphere and those taken out.

-Launching the long-term strategy at the ongoing UN climate summit in Egypt, Union Environment Minister Bhupender Yadav said India's approach to low-carbon development is based on four key considerations -- low historic contribution to global warming, energy needs for development, commitment to low-carbon growth according to national circumstances and the need to build climate resilience.
+Launching the strategy at the ongoing UN climate summit in Egypt, Union Environment Minister Bhupender Yadav called it a long-term vision of transition in all sectors of economy, including electricity, transport, industry, urban, forestry and carbon removal technologies.

+India's approach to low-carbon development is based on four key considerations -- low historic contribution to global warming, energy needs for development, commitment to low-carbon growth according to national circumstances and the need to build climate resilience, he said.

 ''LT-LEDS has been prepared in the framework of India's right to an equitable and fair share of the global carbon budget.
 This is the practical implementation of India's call for climate justice,'' Yadav said.